Skip to content

 L1 Engine Conformance

-An L1 engine MUST parse every rule that validates against spec/atr-schema.yaml, MUST evaluate detection.conditions with the semantics defined in §3.5, and MUST honor scan_target and status semantics.
+An L1 engine is what makes the format portable.
+It MUST parse every rule that validates against spec/atr-schema.yaml, MUST evaluate detection.conditions with the semantics defined in §3.5, and MUST honor scan_target and status semantics — so that the same rule yields the same verdict regardless of who wrote the engine.
 L1 engines MAY refuse rules outside their declared scan_target.

 L2 Publisher Conformance